What is EAP?

 Who are the Claremont providers?

-The Claremont Network consists of Licensed Marriage and Family Therapists (LMFTs), Licensed Professional Counselors (LPCs), Licensed Clinical Social Workers (LCSWs), and/or Psychologists (Ph.Ds), with a minimum of 5 years post-licensure clinical experience.
+The Claremont Network consists of experienced Licensed Marriage and Family Therapists (LMFTs), Licensed Professional Counselors (LPCs), Licensed Clinical Social Workers (LCSWs), and/or Psychologists (PH.Ds).
 Claremont providers are in private practice and maintain their own schedules.
 We value diversity and our network includes all necessary clinical specialties.

 What is the admission process for becoming a provider?